Filllix/AWS-Project/README.md

-# 🌐 Simple Web Deployment on AWS EC2 using Nginx
+[Simple Web Deployment on AWS EC2 Project.pdf](https://github.com/user-attachments/files/24072466/Simple.Web.Deployment.on.AWS.EC2.Project.pdf)# 🌐 Simple Web Deployment on AWS EC2 using Nginx
 **Professional DevOps Beginner Project**

 This repository contains a simple, production-style deployment of a static website hosted on an Amazon EC2 instance using the Nginx web server.